triplee12/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 4-print_alphabt.c: C program that prints the alphabet in lowercase except for the letters q and e, followed by a new line, using only the putchar function exactly twice.

 - 5-print_numbers.c: C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+- 6-print_numberz.c: C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using only the putchar function exactly twice without any variables of type char.